KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

     ![](./images/github_login.png ":class=image-border")

-2. Once you're signed in, click on the following link to [**the starter code repo**](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-CSS) and click the "Use this template" button in the upper right-hand corner of the screen.
+2. Once you're signed in, click on the following link to [**the starter code repo**](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-CSS) and click the "**Use this template**" button in the upper right-hand corner of the screen.

     ![](./images/intro_css_repo_page.png ":class=image-border")

-3. Next, select the "Open in a codespace" option.
+3. Next, select the "**Open in a codespace**" option.

     ![](./images/open_in_codespace.png ":class=image-border")